National Weather Service United States Department of Commerce

 Graph of daily temperature and precipitation for May 2004

 Never in the history of climate records for Detroit has a May been this stormy or wet across the Metro Detroit area.
-In addition to this climate write-up, a Public Information Statement regarding the rain, storms, flooding and severe weather warnings can be found here.
+In addition to this climate write-up, a Public Information Statement regarding the rain, storms, flooding and severe weather warnings was created.

 May of 2004 easily topped the list for wettest Mays on record with 8.46".
 The old record of 8.05" was set 61 years ago in 1943.
 The 8.46" total also easily moved into second place for wettest months on record.
 The previous second place record was 8.33", set in August 1926.
 The highest rainfall ever measured in a month at Detroit still remains the first place at 8.76", set way back in July of 1878!
 Therefore, the 8.46 inches that fell in May 2004 was the most rain officially observed at Detroit in any month in 126 years!
 The 8.55" that fell here at the NWS in White Lake was the most rain observed for a month since records began in Nov 1995.
 In addition, our wettest month here at the NWS in White Lake was preceded by the driest month on record (April with 0.39).